 (g) the application as from 2022 of the ETIAS travel pre-authorisation system (similar to US ESTA).

 The status quo (what we have today) is not an option and the Government considers it is important for the public and individual citizens to understand these potential consequences and changes and start to plan accordingly in respect of their own personal matters if they include a requirement for cross frontier movement.
+In case there is any issue, know when to call up a lawyer.

 The options are either an agreement on mobility across the border or no agreement with the consequences to follow, as described above.